Debit vs Prepaid Crypto Cards 2026

 3. How important is tax simplicity?
 Prepaid consolidates taxable events into fewer, larger conversions.
 Debit creates a taxable event on every purchase.
 For users outside stablecoin-only spending, this is a meaningful quality-of-life difference at tax time.

-Best debit picks: Wirex for cashback, Gnosis Pay for self-custody, Kraken for no-fee simplicity.
+Best debit picks: COCA for cashback + self-custody, Gnosis Pay for zero-fee self-custody, Kraken for no-fee simplicity.

-Best prepaid picks: Crypto.com for cashback + perks, KAST for maximum rewards, RedotPay for global access.
+Best prepaid picks: Crypto.com for cashback + perks, KAST for global access, RedotPay for low-KYC entry.

 Best of both worlds: Fund any card with USDC or USDT to avoid taxable conversion events entirely.
 This works for both debit (Ready, Gnosis Pay) and prepaid (RedotPay, Coinbase) models.